lsdorosario/odin-recipes/README.md

 # odin-recipes
-A simple HTML page for recipes
+A simple HTML website for recipes made with lists, anchor links and images.